908: The Touch of Satan

 “Hello, Jodie.”
 Or should I call you Buffy?

-Jody and Buffy were two of the children on the TV show Family Affair, which aired from 1966 to 1971.
-(The third child was named Cissy.)
+Young twins Jody and Buffy were two of the children on the TV show Family Affair, which aired from 1966 to 1971.
+(The third child was a teenage girl named Cissy.)
 The show starred Brian Keith as Bill Davis, a carefree swinging bachelor who suddenly found himself with custody of three orphans, whom he cared for with the assistance of his supercilious valet, Mr. French.

 Herbert von Karajan is not pleased with that.